I Am Kloot: Post-split

 Bassist Pete Jobson now resides full time in London with his actor wife and his young family.

 Around 2017, drummer Andy Hargreaves was playing live with singer-songwriter Matt Skinner.

 John Bramwell continued his solo career.
 See more: John Bramwell.

 The indie rock band 86tvs (Felix White, Hugo White, Will White and Jamie Morrison) is named after the song of the same name from I Am Kloot's debut album, inspired by the White brothers' love of the band in childhood.

 Awards

 Sky at Night was shortlisted for the 2010 Barclaycard Mercury Music Prize.
-In response to the nomination, Bramwell stated: "I thought we'd be out of, off people's radar enough, that they wouldn't have, kind of, noticed.
+In response to the nomination, Bramwell stated: "I thought we'd be off people's radar enough that they wouldn't have noticed.
 One of the factors why they actually did pay attention to this record is the fact that Guy [Garvey] and Craig [Potter] produced it."